zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_secure_boot.rst

 ============================
 Run TF-M build twice with two different build configuration: default and regression.
 Save the artifacts between builds, because second run can overwrite original binaries.
-Download default build to slot 0 and regression build to slot 1.
+Download default build to the primary slot and regression build to the secondary slot.

 Executing firmware upgrade on FVP_MPS2_AEMv8M
 ---------------------------------------------